FE Home page > This FE Downloads page

 FE Nautilus Scripts :

-That web page includes a link to a web page that describes the 'FE Nautilus Scripts' menu (and sub-menus) and provides links to category pages (about 10-plus categories) that show CODE that is representative of many of the scripts.
+That web page includes a link to a DESCRIPTION web page for the 'FE Nautilus Scripts' menu (and sub-menus) and provides links to category pages (about 10-plus categories) that show CODE that is representative of many of the scripts.

 The 'description' web page includes some screenshots of the 'feNautilusScripts' main menu and submenus.